Identifying Knits and Wovens

 - Check the edges.
 Look at the edges of the fabrics.
 Manufacturers apply glue or starch to lengthwise edges of the fabric in an effort to stop them from curling; therefore, the cut edges of knit fabrics don’t fray.
 With woven fabrics, however, no glue or starch is applies to the edges, and as such, the lengthwise edges of the fabric frays.

-Using these tips, you can identify the difference between knit and woven fabrics, so now you can stock up your sewing room with the right type of fabric for the projects that you intend to work on.
-For more handy tips and tricks, be sure to check out the rest of the informational articles on Teach You to Sew.
+Using these tips, you can identify the difference between knit and woven fabrics, so now you can stock up your sewing room with the right type of fabric for the projects that you intend to work on. check out the rests and tricks, be sure to check out the rest of the informational articles on Teach You to Sew.
 Happy Sewing!

 Image source: http://thelittleststudio.com/blog/how-to-tell-the-difference-between-knits-and-wovens